 • Include additional information addressing any other contaminates

 • Your property such as lawns, gardens when your discharge water will infiltrate before reaching property boundary.
+Discharge water must not reach streams, creeks, irrigation ditches and other drainage systems that exist on private properties.
+Maintain discharge rates and cycles that can achieve this criteria.

 • Sanitary Sewer System.
 Contact for South Valley Sewer District 801-571-1166 prior to discharging.